annashipman/work_log/README.md

 ## Next steps

-Work out how to total per day.
+- Work out how to total per day
-Incorrectly formatted time
+- Incorrectly formatted time
-A better way to identify time than whether or not it has a hyphen (and/or a way to clean up times before they come in)
+- A better way to identify time than whether or not it has a hyphen (and/or a way to clean up times before they come in)

+Note: There is a `done.csv` in my folder of `done_docs`.

 ### Usage